 Since the original ecosystem profile was written, an important effort by the botanical community, under the auspices of Plantlife and the IUCN Mediterranean Plant Specialist Group (funded, in part, by CEPF), led to the identification of a set of Important Plant Areas (IPAs) and improved understanding of threats facing plants.
-Nevertheless, the number of plants in the Mediterranean Basin is so huge that only 7% of them have been assessed in the Red List process, making it very likely that there are many threatened plant species that have not yet been red listed.
-To anticipate this, this strategic direction focuses on highly restricted-range species that are known only from one site, as well as plants listed as Critically Endangered.
+Nevertheless, the number of plants in the Mediterranean Basin is so huge that only 7% of them have been assessed against the international Red List criteria, making it very likely that there are many threatened plant species that have not yet been red listed at the international level.
+To anticipate this, this strategic direction focuses on: